Two journalists jailed for two years in Belarus for filming protests | Law-Order

 "I have everything: youth, a job that I love, fame and, most importantly, a clear conscience."
 The journalists were filming protests after the death of 31-year-old Roman Bondarenko, who died in hospital in November after what protesters say was a severe beating by security forces.
 The interior ministry denied responsibility.

+Polish President Andrzej Duda instructed Polish diplomats in Minsk to convey to the Belarusian government his opposition to the repression of freedom of speech and civil rights.
+He called for it to stop and for an amnesty for detainees, presidential aide Krzysztof Szczerski said.
+Lukashenko has mixed promises of reform with a renewed crackdown this week that saw police raiding the homes of journalists and rights activists and one of Lukashenko's main electoral opponents put on trial for corruption.

+A separate trial begins on Friday of a journalist from the local outlet TUT.BY who contradicted the government's assertion that Bondarenko had been drunk at the time of his death.
 The Belsat TV channel specializes in news from Belarus and employs mostly Belarusian citizens.
-(Writing by Matthias Williams; editing by John Stonestreet)
+(Additional reporting by Agnieszka Barteczko in Warsaw; writing by Matthias Williams; editing by John Stonestreet and Angus MacSwan)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)